zuhairhk/zuhairhk/README.md

 # Hi there, I'm Zuhair Khan 👋

 <!-- Introduction -->
-I'm a second-year Computer Engineering student at Toronto Metropolitan University, passionate about software development and exploring new technologies.
+I'm a third-year Computer Engineering student (Software Option) at Toronto Metropolitan University, passionate about software development and exploring new technologies.

 <!-- Skills -->
 ## 🔧 Skills & Tools